Crime in Peru: Corruption

 Peru's most prominent political corruption scandal is probably the case of Alberto Fujimori, Peru's ex-President.
 Fujimori has been convicted of having ordered killings, embezzlement of public funds, abuse of power and corruption during his 10 years of presidency (1990–2000).
-In 2006, Fujimori fled to Japan with an alleged USD 600 million of public assets.
+In 2006, Fujimori fled to Japan with an alleged US$600 million of public assets.
 He has been sentenced to a total of more than 30 years in prison.

 Domestic violence

 In 2006, Ministry of Women and Social Development (MIMDES) centers reported 25,036 cases of domestic violence in Peru.
 The centers helped an average of 2,067 men and women per month.
 MIMDES also operated a toll-free hot line, which handled 7,785 requests for assistance regarding family disturbances during 2006.

 Women's organizations noted that alcohol abuse and traditional attitudes toward women aggravated the problems of rape and sexual abuse, particularly in rural areas.
 In November 2006, the World Health Organization reported that 69 percent of Peruvian women said they had suffered from some form of physical violence in their lives.

-A 2013 study by University of San Martín de Porres found that violence against women cost per $6.7 billion USD annually due to the loss of productivity.
+A 2013 study by University of San Martín de Porres found that violence against women cost per US$6.7 billion annually due to the loss of productivity.